akamai/pallas/docs/api.rst

 Exceptions
 ----------

-Pallas can raise :class:`AthenaQueryError` when a query fails.
+Pallas can raise :class:`.AthenaQueryError` when a query fails.
 For transport errors (typically connectivity problems or authorization failures), :mod:`boto3` exceptions bubble unmodified.